-But now our eyes are open.
+But now our eyes are open, and we are no longer blind to the truth.
 We can clearly see the enemy’s lies, and we can identify the enemy’s seeds before they have a chance to take root.
 We don’t have to allow these seeds to stick around and grow into weeds, rather we can choose to fill our garden with truth instead.

 So like I said, your mind is a battlefield.
 But the Bible makes one thing clear: the fight isn’t fair.
 The darkness has no power over the light.
 Greater is He that is in you than he that is in the world.
 The battle is already won, and your victory is secure.

 So what does a battle look like that has already been won?

 Spiritual warfare comes down to a battle between truth and lies.

 You aren’t really set free from that.